S4 method for class 'SpatRaster'

 y

-SpatRaster or SpatVector defining the zones; or numeric specifying the number of rows and columns for each zone (1 or 2 numbers if the number of rows and columns is not the same)
+SpatRaster or SpatVector defining the zones; or a positive integer specifying the number of rows and columns for each zone (or 2 numbers to differentiate the number of rows and columns).
+For getTileExtents, y may also be missing or NULL, in which case a tile size is computed automatically (see Details)

 filename